fabioscagliola/THEC64-Player-XMAS2023/README.md

 # THEC64 Player XMAS2023

-A music player for the Commodore 64 including "Feliz Navidad" by José Feliciano.
+A (work in progress) music player for the Commodore 64 including (the first bar of) "Feliz Navidad" by José Feliciano.

 ## Introduction